 Contributor James Boone shares with us his Brattonsville experience:

 “There are more than 30 structures on this site which preserves the way of life during the early 18th century and beyond.
-Brattonsville is the site of Huck’s Defeat in 1780, which was the turning point of the Revolutionary War in Independence from France.
+Brattonsville is the site of Huck’s Defeat in 1780, which was the turning point of the Revolutionary War.
 Later, Americans also won victories over British forces at Kings Mountain in October 1780 and then at Cowpens in January of 1781.
 The living museum is open Tuesday through Saturday from 10:00 a.m. to 5:00 p.m. and Sunday 1:00 p.m. until 5:00 p.m., with special events planned throughout the year.”